 PREGNANCY & LYME

 There are conflicting studies on the effects of Lyme disease upon pregnancy & the subject remains insufficiently studied.
 Individual case reports exist of adverse outcomes & gestational transmission.
 There is also supporting evidence that if Lyme is treated with antibiotics during pregnancy, the chance of complications is lower than in untreated mothers.
 Some larger serological & epidemiological studies that focused on treated pregnancies have demonstrated no statistical effect or causal connection to a particular adverse outcome.
 These larger studies support the idea that antibiotic treatment is essential to reducing the risks of Lyme disease to the fetus during pregnancy.
-Also note, Lyme disease & other tick-borne diseases could be transferred to a baby via the mother's infected breastmilk.
+Also note, it is unclear if Lyme disease & other tick-borne diseases could be transferred to a baby via the mother's infected breastmilk.
 The complications from untreated Lyme disease can include:

 The summary of outcomes in documented cases of congenital Lyme disease is as follows: